 - The insulin resistant state, often combined with the symptoms above has been called syndrome X, metabolic syndrome, or insulin resistance syndrome.
 The syndrome is basically a product of genetically susceptibility combined with a sedentary lifestyle, and obesity.
 It is not strictly a true syndrome, as alterations in the above factors can remove the aetiology, and thus mean you are no longer a sufferer of syndrome X. Syndrome X is a state which puts you at much greater risk of cardiovascular disease and diabetes (i.e. you are on the road to developing these diseases), but by modifying lifestyle and body weight, you can ‘revert’ to normal levels of risk

 - About 1/3 of the adult population have some of these symptoms, not necessarily associated with type 2 diabetes.

 - Do not confuse this with ‘Cardiac syndrome X’.

-- Not only does this mean that there is a high blood glucose due to the fact you can’t remove normal digested glucose, but it has a secondary effect on the liver; there is less glucose entering liver cells, and so the liver reacts as if blood glucose were low, and begins glycogenolysis, and raises blood glucose even more.
+- Elevated glucose production by the liver in response to insulin resistance – not only is a high blood glucose because normal digested glucose cant be taken up by cells, but it has a secondary effect on the liver; there is less glucose entering liver cells, and so the liver reacts as if blood glucose were low, and begins glycogenolysis, and raises blood glucose even more.